 - Stronger steroids: Corticosteroid cream is a topical steroid that doctors often prescribe for psoriasis.

-- Phototherapy: This treatment directs UV light onto the affected area of skin, helping to slow the growth of skin cells.
+- Phototherapy: Light therapy for psoriasis directs UV light onto the affected area of the skin, helping slow the growth of skin cells.

 - Medication: Doctors may use medication to treat psoriasis, including: